Requirements and Exams

 (1) an allied field, such as Art, History, Philosophy, with the permission of the Director of Graduate Studies; or (2) a second national literature (Romance, Comparative Literature, or English, etc.); or (3) history of the language or linguistics

-Students wishing to take both courses in the same field will be designated as having a minor in that area.
+Students wishing to take both courses in the same field will be designated as having a certificate in that area.

 The exact selection of courses will be determined in consultation with the student's advisor.